What is Cyber Insurance?

 Why Do Companies Need Cyber Insurance?

-According to the Allianz Risk Barometer 2026, cyber incidents are the number one business risk worldwide for the fifth time in a row.
-The topic is particularly relevant for German companies.
-The Bitkom study Wirtschaftsschutz 2025 estimates the total damage from data theft, espionage and sabotage at 289.2 billion euros.
+Cyber attacks rank among the top business risks for German companies.
+The Bitkom study Wirtschaftsschutz 2025 estimates the total damage from data theft, espionage and sabotage at 289.2 billion euros (Source: Bitkom, Wirtschaftsschutz 2025).
 Of this, 202.4 billion euros are attributable to cyber attacks.

 - 289.2 billion euros total damage for the German economy (Source: Bitkom, Wirtschaftsschutz 2025)